Home » Technology » Home Theatre Power Manager

 4. Furman PL-8C 15 Amp

-Dispenser for nine outlets.
+A dispenser designed for nine outlets.
 Total power: 15 amps.
-Furman SMP and LiFT protection and filtering technology.
+Furman’s SMP and LiFT technology for protection and filtering.
 The entire device’s design, functional scheme, and security and filtering technology put this power manager in the best section.

 5. Furman M-8×2 Merit X Series

-Built-in 15 amp circuit breaker.
-Nine AC mains outlets.
+Built-in 15-amp circuit breaker.
+Featuring nine AC mains outlets.
 EMI/RFI noise filtering.

 The Furman M-8X2 also helps reduce noise.
-Its AC noise filtering reduces RFI/EMI.
-The device filters the power and supplies a clean current to your home theater, protecting it against power spikes and surges.
+The AC noise filtering effectively minimizes RFI/EMI interference.
+The device provides clean power to your home theater, protecting it from spikes and surges.

-It comes with a 15 amp rated circuit breaker.
+It comes with a 15-amp rated circuit breaker.
 This device has a front panel indicator that helps you know that your system is protected.
-The “Protection OK” indicator shows that your equipment is being protected.
+The ‘Protection OK’ indicator confirms that it is protecting your equipment.

 6. AudioQuest Niagara 1200

-AudioQuest products are praised for their quality audio equipment.
-The Niagara 1200 power conditioner is a premium product for lovers of quality audio.
+Consumers and audio professionals highly regard AudioQuest products for their superior audio equipment quality.
+The Niagara 1200 power conditioner is a top-tier choice for discerning audiophiles who appreciate exceptional sound quality.
 It has 5+2 outlets, two designed for high current (for amplifiers), and five line outlets with filters.
 These outlets are designed for audio systems but also work well for home theater.

 All inputs and outputs are from AudioQuest’s high-quality NRZ silver and beryllium series.

-The Niagara 1200 is capable of ultra-quiet operation with deficient noise levels.
+The Niagara 1200 is capable of ultra-quiet operation with low noise levels.

 FAQ